The PCI Glossary: Everything You Need to Know About PCI Compliance

 What Is a Qualified Security Assessor (QSA)?

-A Qualified Security Assessor (QSA) is a professional who is qualified to validate an organization’s compliance with the Payment Card Industry Data Security Standard (PCI DSS).
+A Qualified Security Assessor (QSA) is a qualified professional to validate an organization’s compliance with the Payment Card Industry Data Security Standard (PCI DSS).

 The QSA is responsible for conducting on-site assessments to ensure that an organization has fully implemented all of the necessary technical and organizational controls to meet the requirements of the PCI DSS.

-Organizations that are looking to become pci compliant definition must have their compliance validated by a QSA.
-In order to be qualified as a QSA, an individual must possess extensive knowledge of information security and must be proficient in all aspects of the PCI DSS.
+Organizations looking to become PCI compliant definition must have their compliance validated by a QSA.
+To be qualified as a QSA, an individual must possess extensive knowledge of information security and be proficient in all aspects of the PCI DSS.

 What Is a Payment Application Data Security Standard (PA-DSS)?

 The Payment Application Data Security Standard (PA-DSS) is a security standard for payment applications.
-It was created by the Payment Card Industry Security Standards Council (PCI SSC) to help businesses ensure that their payment applications are secure.
+It was created by the Payment Card Industry Security Standards Council (PCI SSC) to help businesses ensure the security of their payment applications.

-PA-DSS applies to any software or service that stores, processes, or transmits cardholder data.
-This includes point-of-sale (POS) systems, web-based payment applications, and mobile payment apps.
+PA-DSS applies to any software or service that stores, processes or transmits cardholder data.
+This includes point-of-sale (POS) systems and web-based and mobile payment applications.

 To be PA-DSS compliant, an application must: